Access to digital books is so simple, but there’s something unique about physically holding a book when you’re reading, isn’t there?

 Drones seemed like the perfect the way to do it.

 Passek reached out to the Montgomery County Public Schools superintendent, Mike Miear, who immediately got on board with the idea.

 Then, Passek petitioned the company to take on library books, as well.
 The company quickly agreed.

 “Access to school library resources is essential for the success of our students,” Passek said.
 “The MCPS-Wing partnership allows us the most unique way to continue to provide that access so that our students are able to stay engaged with independent reading and continue on their path of success even during this time of social distancing.”

 Service began June 11, with the hopes that students in the area would continue reading during the extended out-of-school time.

-Families in the area who are eligible can make a request from the library’s catalog of more than 150,000 titles.
-The selected books are then delivered by drone to the student’s yard for free.
+Eligible families in the area could make a request from the library’s catalog of more than 150,000 titles.
+The selected books were then expected to be delivered by drone to the student’s yard for free.